-MetaBlok is a new peptide drug candidate and has emerged to be the lead opportunity for the Company.
+Metablok is a new peptide drug candidate and has emerged to be the lead opportunity among the Company's growing library of DPEP-1 inhibitor drug candidates.
 Metablok is also referred to as "LSALT peptide" in Company communications, particularly with the U.S. FDA, other health regulatory bodies and committees.

 Metablok has the potential to be a major breakthrough in the treatment of diseases where inflammation plays a major role, as well as in sepsis and cancer metastasis.
 The inventors of Metablok have recently published the details of the mechanism of action and efficacy of Metablok in the journal Cell.
-The publication, titled "Dipeptidase-1 is an adhesion receptor for neutrophil recruitment in lungs and liver" by Choudhry et. al. was published by Cell on August 22, 2019.
+The publication, titled "Dipeptidase-1 is an adhesion receptor for neutrophil recruitment in lungs and liver" by Choudhry et. al. was published by Cell in August, 2019.